 Bracing: a solution of choice for saving your tree

 What is bracing?
-It’s a procedure in which rigid or flexible grafting bands are used to consolidate or reinforce the weak parts of a tree branch or trunk.
+It’s a procedure in which rigid metal cabling or flexible synthetic cabling ropes are used to consolidate or reinforce the weak parts of a tree branch or trunk.
 When it isn’t necessary to trim or cut down a tree, you can use this technique, as long as the tree isn’t in a location where it could damage nearby buildings, trees or other plants if the repair doesn’t hold.

-By using grafting bands, you avoid having to cut down a healthy tree or cut off its branches just because certain parts of it are fragile or cracked.
+By bracing your tree, you avoid having to cut down a healthy tree or cut off its branches just because certain parts of it are fragile or cracked.
 This procedure allows you to reinforce the structure of the tree and prevent the branches from breaking off completely.

 Different types of grafting bands

-Dynamic grafting bands adapt to the growth of the tree.
+Dynamic bracing systems adapt to the growth of the tree.
 The broken parts are aligned and held in place with polypropylene bands.
 The repair can last up to 12 years.

-Rigid grafting bands are metallic cables that are attached to the tree using screws or rods.
+Rigid bracing systems are metallic cables that are attached to the tree using screws or rods.
 This technique is being employed less and less often, as it can cause long-term damage to the tree.